eliabieri/wg_display/project_report.md

 - `arm-unknown-linux-gnueabihf` (Raspberry PI Zero 1 / Zero W / Zero WH)
 - `armv7-unknown-linux-gnueabihf` (Raspberry PI 2 / 3 / 4 / Zero 2 W)

 To achieve this, the [cross](https://github.com/cross-rs/cross) project was used.
 This project allows building Rust projects for different targets using prebuilt Docker images.
-Not having to manually install the required tool chains for each target is a huge advantage.
+Not having to manually install the required tool chains for each target is a huge advantage because it makes it easy to support additional targets.

-It would be easy to add support for more targets in the future.

 <div class="page"/>

 ### Build process

 A goal of the project was to compile down to a single binary.
 In order for this to work, the frontend artifacts need to be embedded into the binary.
 Fortunately, there's a crate called [Rust Embed](https://crates.io/crates/rust-embed) that provides a custom derive macro for embedding files into a binary:

 ```rust
 #[derive(RustEmbed)]